THE ELSTEAD ONLINE INTERNET NEWS MAGAZINE PROVIDES INFORMATION ABOUT ELSTEAD AND ITS LOCAL AREA

 A Design Workshop was held in July 2017 to present ideas and discuss the two sites preferred by the NP team, at Sunray Farm off West Hill and the extension of The Croft estate.

 For more information about the boundary changes and proposed housing sites in Elstead with Waverley's allocation of possible numbers of new homes on each site go to Housing Sites [LINK] on the Menu

 Since 1995 Elstead has been protected by the Elstead Design Statement, a Planning document that includes much of the information going into the Neighbourhood Plan.

 Part 1 of Waverley's Local Plan has been finished and Part 2 will be developed over the next year.
 As our Neighbourhood Plan is not yet complete Waverley has taken some decisons on the allocation of Green Belt land for housing development that Elstead Parish Council does not support.
 Housing site allocation will therefore not be included in the Neighbourhood Plan but there is some scope for modification in Part 2 of the Local Plan.
 A Green Belt Review Group has been set up to examine the case for rejecting one of the Hookley Lane sites in favour of full development at Sunray Farm.

-What is left of the Neighbourhood Plan after removal of housing site allocation from its content will be the subject of a six week consultation starting on July 6th.
-This will be followed by examination by a Planning Inspector and a referendum to obtain public approval for the Plan.
+What is left of the Neighbourhood Plan after removal of housing site allocation from its content is the subject of a twelve week consultation which started on July 6th.
+This will be followed by a review and submission to Waverley Borough Council, examination by a Planning Inspector and a referendum to obtain public approval for the Plan.